-Train like a fighter while avoiding the cuts and bruises in our awesome 6 week fitness program specifically designed to get you in the best shape of your life and give you life changing results – inside and outside of the gym.
+Unleash your inner fighter!
+This awesome 6 week fitness program is specifically designed to get you in the best shape of your life and give you life changing results – inside and outside of the gym.

 Choose between either Grappling (Brazilian Jiu-Jitsu) or Striking (Mixed Martial Arts) – find out more details on each, including what you get and how it will help you smash your goals, by selecting from the options below!

 I would come into the gym and watch my friend train and one day decided to give it a go myself and I became hooked…I just wish I started earlier!

 I was kind of nervous because I hadn’t trained in MMA before but after I had my induction and started the warm ups the nerves went away and I got really into it as the class went on.
 Great feeling.